Created by Friends of The Legacy Trail in Consultation with Sarasota Parks, Recreation, and Natural Resources

-In November 2018, a $65 million bond referendum passed to extend the Legacy Trail north to Payne Park and south for a connector to North Port.
+In the November 2018 election, a $65 million bond referendum passed to extend the Legacy Trail north to Payne Park and south for a connector to North Port.
 Of the $65 million, $2 million was earmarked for the North Port connector.

-The connector route from the Legacy Trail itself will start on the trail in Nokomis and run east along Florence Street, Edmondson Road, Border Road, and South Moon Drive (a mix of roads, bike lanes, sidewalks, and multi-use trails) until it connects to Forbes Trail and on into Deer Prairie Creek Preserve.
+The connector route from the Legacy Trail itself will start on the Legacy Trail in Nokomis and run east along Florence Street, Edmondson Road, Border Road, and South Moon Drive (a mix of roads, bike lanes, sidewalks, and multi-use trails) until it connects to Forbes Trail and on into Deer Prairie Creek Preserve.

 Commissioners from the city and county reached a consensus on their support for this route with North Port Mayor Debbie McDowell describing the route’s natural beauty and saying it would be an asset to the community.
 County staff made a follow-up presentation to the residents of North Port on October 15, 2019 informing them of the new developments and taking into consideration their feedback.
 Preliminary plans for the route are expected by the end of 2019.